 Finding the shade

 Keeping in the shade is key for children.
-If no natural shade, such as a tree, is available then use an umbrella or pop up tent.
+If no natural shade is available, such as a tree, then use an umbrella or pop up tent.

 At home, moving their toys to an area of shade or creating a fun shaded area for them to play in will help them stay safe.
 Planning ahead is key, so on days out ensure you have suitable clothing like sun hats, umbrellas or tents to provide shade if needed.
-Remember, the weather great British weather is changeable; a dull day in the morning may change into a hot sunny day by midday, so make sure you plan for every eventuality.
+Remember, the Great British weather is changeable; a dull day in the morning may change into a hot sunny day by midday, so make sure you plan for every eventuality.

 Children’s eyes are more sensitive to UV light than adults so ensure they have a pair of wraparound sunglasses.